sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

     - Update VRRP instance configuration to the APPL DB;
     - Update VRRP instance configuration to vrrpd by using vtysh commands.

-vrrpforch:
+vrrporch:
-  - Subscribes to APPL_DB tables, responsible for updating the ASIC DB.
-Program the VIP and Virtual RIF object via SAI API.
+  - Listens to VRRP_Table in APPL_DB and for entry in VRRP_TABLE, program the VIP as my IP and the VMAC as my MAC(virtual RIF) in ASIC_DB.

 #### CoPP Configurations